LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 ####  Free and Discounted Software for Students

 - [**Azure Dev Tools for Teaching**](https://signup.azure.com/studentverification?offerType=3) (previously known as Microsoft Imagine Premium) is a subscription-based offering, paid for by the LCC CIT department, providing access to professional development and design tools, software, and services from Microsoft.
+- [**Microsoft Office 365**](https://help.lanecc.edu/index.php?/Knowledgebase/Article/View/1143) LCC students and staff can get a free subscription to Office 365, which includes Microsoft Word, Excel, PowerPoint, Access, and more.
-- **[On The Hub](https://lanecc.onthehub.com/WebStore/ProductsByMajorVersionList.aspx?cmi_mnuMain=f189368a-f0a6-e811-8109-000d3af41938)** has partnered with Microsoft, Adobe, IBM, Symantec, VmWare and other software publishers to offer discounted and free software for students and faculty.
+- **[On The Hub](https://lanecc.onthehub.com/WebStore/ProductsByMajorVersionList.aspx?cmi_mnuMain=f189368a-f0a6-e811-8109-000d3af41938)** has partnered with Microsoft, Adobe, IBM, Symantec, VMware and other software publishers to offer discounted and free software for students and faculty.

 None of the software provided in these offers is required for this class, but you may want to take advantage of the free software.